Jill Bargonetti

-Jill Bargonetti is an American professor at the City University of New York with dual appointments at Hunter College and The Graduate Center.
+Jill Bargonetti (born October 10, 1962) is an American professor at the City University of New York with dual appointments at Hunter College and The Graduate Center.
 Her research is focused on tumor suppressor protein p53 and its role as an oncogene when it is mutated in breast cancer.

 Early life and education

 Born on October 10, 1962, in New York Hospital, Jill Bargonetti is the daughter of Adah Askew and Arthur Bargonetti.
-Jill was the product of an interracial union between a Black mother and an Italian American father.
+Jill was born to a Black mother and an Italian American father.
 She grew up in a strategically multi-ethnic and culturally diverse Mitchel-Lama housing development on Manhattan’s Upper West Side.
 Bargonetti attended three of New York City’s special public schools: Hunter College Elementary School, Hunter College High School and The Bronx High School of Science.
 She went on to attend the State University of New York at Purchase where she majored in biology and dance and earned a B.A. in Biology.
 She then received her Masters from New York University in 1987 followed by her Ph.D. from NYU in 1990.
 She did a postdoctoral fellowship at Columbia University from 1990 until 1994, where she worked alongside Dr. Carol Prives.
 There, she characterized important functions of p53 needed for tumor suppression and that they were lost when p53 is mutated in cancer.

 Career

 Bargonetti’s first professional positions in the 1980s were as a dancer with a Harlem-based dance company called Dianne McIntyre’s Sounds in Motion and as a research technician at Rockefeller University.
 Following her doctoral and postdoctoral training, in 1994 Bargonetti became an assistant professor at The City University of New York with appointments at Hunter College and The Graduate Center.
 She chose the City University of New York in part to be a role model for other people from groups underrepresented in the sciences.
 In 1997, she was awarded the Presidential Early Career Award for Scientists and Engineers from President Bill Clinton for “scholarly work in cancer related studies of cell growth and gene expression and involvement of undergraduate, graduate and especially minority students in the discovery process.”
-She became a full professor at Hunter College in 2007 and the Chair of the MCD PhD subprogram of the CUNY Graduate Center in 2009.
+She became a full professor at Hunter College in 2007, the Chair of the Molecular, Cellular, and Developmental Biology (MCD) PhD subprogram of the CUNY Graduate Center in 2009, and the leader of the New York Research and Mentoring for Postbaccalaureates (NY-RaMP) program at Hunter College in 2023.

 Bargonetti has served on numerous National Committee’s to evaluate science and policy.
 Some of her appointments include a 2012-2018 Membership in The National Institutes of Health (NIH) Tumor Cell Biology Study Section Review Committee and a working as a member of The National Cancer Policy Board from 2002 to 2005.